Stilnovo Lampiatta Table Lamp – 1970s Catalogue Picture

 Stilnovo

-Founded in Milan in 1946 by Bruno Gatta, Stilnovo was one of the most important lighting company’s of Italy in the post World War II industry.
+Founded in Milan in 1946 by Bruno Gatta, Stilnovo became one of the most important Italian lighting companies of the post–World War II period.
+From the very beginning, the company stood out as a symbol of modern lighting design and soon became synonymous with the idea of Made in Italy.

-All Stilnovo lamps are marked with the Stilnovo name; many early pieces also include the original sticker “Stilnovo Milan”.
+All original Stilnovo lamps are marked with the Stilnovo name; many early pieces also include the original sticker “Stilnovo Milan ”.